Yasser-Ashraf-Saleh/Indoor-Autonomous-Navigation-Using-TurtleBot3-Mobile-Robot/README.md

 <p align="center">
 <img src="Figures/trajectory-tracking.png" />
 </p>
-  <em>Flow chart of the code that is used for trajectory tracking. </em>
+  <em>Figure 5: Flow chart of the code that is used for trajectory tracking. </em>
 <!-- <p align="center">
 </p> -->